Shouvanik21/React_App/Basic React App/README.md

 # React App

--type npx create-react-app my-app to craete a new react app
+-type `npx create-react-app my-app` to create a new react app